What If They Just Play All Day and Never Choose to do any Academics?

 At the Macomber Center, it is up to each child to choose how they spend their time every day, whether they are 5 years old or 18 years old.
 Each one has to figure out who they are, what they want out of life, and how to create the conditions for their own happiness, all within a community of other people who are also trying to do the same thing.
 This is incredibly demanding work for anyone of any age.
 But we believe that the best way to prepare children for a meaningful, satisfying adult life is to let them create meaningful, satisfying lives for themselves right now, and then continue to experiment with that as they grow and change.

 Even the youngest kids at the Center take this responsibility seriously.
 They know that it’s their life, and it’s up to them to learn how they want to live it.
 It’s amazing to see how the little kids, 5, 6, and 7 years old, are completely absorbed in this process.
 They will sometimes come up from the woods with their pockets filled with rocks or acorns, or wielding big sticks.
 They’ll grab their lunch, and maybe a few things from the art room - tape, string, cardboard - and then run off down the hill into the trees again.
 The world they are creating together is theirs.
-It has meaning and value for them because it is their creation, and it is deeper and more complex than most educational activities designed by adults.
+It has meaning and value for them because it is their creation, and it is deeper and more complex than educational activities designed by adults.

 As they get older, the kids here continue playing, socializing, and learning more about themselves and the world around them.
 It looks different for different kids at different ages, but it’s a continuation of the same process.
 They spend less time building forts, playing with sticks, and constructing imaginary worlds together, and more time exploring big ideas and discussing the culture they are growing up in.
 They try out different ideas about who they are, what they believe, and what they value.
 As they get to be teenagers, they become increasingly aware that they will have to figure out how to take this project into the adult world.
 They will have to find a way to be who they want to be and do the things they want to do in a way that translates into adult life.